SunghunP/Data-115-Personal-Project/README.md

 Additionally, the least popular names seem to have the least variation.
 Looking at the bottom 3 letters by count and variation we have Q, X, and U. These might be the least popular and have the least variance because there are less ways of pronouncing them in English speaking countries.
 While letters like J have multiple ways of pronunciation.
 This might also be a reason why each letter is popular or unpopular.
 However, without more data we cannot possibly know.

 # Descriptions of Code and Materials
-THe raw data was collected from the UCI database and is uploaded into the Raw Data file in csv form.
+The raw data was collected from the UCI database and is uploaded into the Raw Data file in csv form.
 THe other datasets that were processed and used for visualization was also uploaded as csv files onto the Processed data folder.
 The Rmarkdown file used to make make the cleaning, visualization, and other modifications to the dataset is uploaded onto the main page as a Rmd file called name_data.